-BECTU members enjoy a range of benefits and services in addition to all-important support in the workplace.Legal services and low-cost insurances are amongst the most valued benefits.
-Join BECTU
+In addition to all-important support in the workplace, BECTU members enjoy a range of benefits and services.
+Our legal services and low-cost insurances are amongst the most valued core benefits.

-BFI Members are at the front of the queue for the hottest film tickets in London, enjoy exclusive access to members' events as well as a great package of discounts.
+BFI Members are at the front of the queue for the hottest film tickets in London, and enjoy a great package of other film benefits.
 Find full details at www.bfi.org.uk/join.

-The new BFI Library opened with free access at BFI Southbank in June 2012.
-Find full details at www.bfi.org.uk/library
+The BFI Reuben Library offers free access at the BFI Southbank.
+Find full details here.

 BECTU has special arrangements with collecting societies which collect and distribute monies to members for secondary uses of work.
 This applies to directors (via Directors UK) and to designers, animators and visual artists (via DACS).
 Screen Craft Rights represents the interests of rightholders in BECTU grades in Europe.
-Screen Craft Rights distributed funds for the first time in November 2011; to date (May 2013) it has agreements with collecting societies in Germany and Finland.
+Screen Craft Rights, which distributed funds for the first time in November 2011, has agreements with collecting societies in Germany, Finland, Norway and Sweden.

 BECTU's experienced copyright consultant can provide quick, free and common sense advice to members.
 BECTU can also provide initial legal advice and representation on copyright matters.

-The next of kin of members with at least five years' continuous service, and who are members at the time of their passing, are entitled to claim a death benefit from BECTU.
+The next of kin of members in union benefit at the time of their passing, are entitled to claim a death benefit from BECTU.
 Such a claim should be made within six months of the death.
 Contact assistant finance officer Amy Hong for details.